ZeusNetworkHQ/layerzero-oft-zBTC/README.md

 <h1 align="center">Solana-EVM Omnichain Fungible Token (OFT) Example</h1>

 <p align="center">Template project for a cross-chain token (<a href="https://docs.layerzero.network/v2/concepts/applications/oft-standard">OFT</a>) powered by the LayerZero protocol.
 This example primarily involves Solana and EVM.
-There are also additional instructions for wiring to Aptos.</p>
+There are also additional instructions for wiring to Aptos.
+Supports BNB Chain (BSC); see <code>hardhat.config.ts</code> and <code>layerzero.config.ts</code>.</p>

 ## Table of Contents